Zilliqa/ZIP/zips/zip-1.md

 ## Abstract

-This ZIP details the address standard adopted by the Zilliqa blockchain.
-This ZIP provides the concise details of the `bech32` address format customized for the Zilliqa protocol.
+This ZIP details the [bech32](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki) address standard adopted by the Zilliqa blockchain.
+This ZIP has already been implemented and therefore is being proposed for documentation purposes.

 ## Motivation

-Ethereum's [EIP-55](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-55.md) proposed mixed-case checksum address encoding.
-Zilliqa uses a variant of `EIP-55` mixed-case checksum address.

-The rationale of using a different mixed-case checksum address are as follows:
+Ethereum's [EIP-55](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-55.md) proposed a checksum to detect mistyped addresses.
+The checksum algorithm takes as input a raw byte address (20 bytes) and converts it to hexadecimal characters.
+The algorithm then checks if the i-th hexadecimal character is a letter (i.e., it's one of `abcdef`), if so, it prints the character in uppercase if (4*i)-th bit of the hash of the lowercase hexadecimal address is 1, otherwise it prints the character in lowercase.
+The end result is a mixed-case hexadecimal string that embeds a checksum without increasing the size of the address.

+With similar goals, Zilliqa adopted `EIP-55` but with some changes (e.g., by replacing 4 by a different number) so as to:
-- to prevent confusion with Ethereum mixed-case checksum address
+- avoid confusion with an Ethereum mixed-case checksum address,
-- to prevent the loss of funds arising from sending to the wrong network address
+- prevent the loss of funds arising from sending to the wrong network address as the checksum alone does not provide any information on the underlying network.

+However, `EIP-55` is still not widely adopted by wallets and exchanges within the Ethereum ecosystem.
+Checks for checksum are not present in some wallet implementations or exchanges.
+Hence, the original intention of using a different mixed-cased checksum variation for Zilliqa address format to prevent the loss of funds ended up becoming a not-so-viable solution.

+Hence, this ZIP proposes that Zilliqa adopt a variation of the [bech32]((https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki) ) format on the wallets/SDKs level to prevent users from sending ERC20 tokens from their Ethereum wallets (i.e., MyCrypto/MyEtherWallet) to a mainnet Zilliqa address and vice versa.
+The proposed change will be of cosmetic in nature and will only impact wallets and SDKs.
+It will only be visible to end-users and no change is required at the core-protocol layer.

-> Note: Using Zilliqa’s native protocol address format that consists of 20 bytes led to some confusion due to similarity with the Ethereum address format.
-Any tokens mistakenly sent to the wrong address would have led to an irreversible loss of the tokens.
+> Note: Within the core protocol, Zilliqa uses the raw 20 bytes address (without any checksum), i.e., `base16`.
+Checksum is present only at the client-level such as wallets which send transactions to the Zilliqa network.
+Therefore, it is impossible to distinguish between an Ethereum address (without the checksum) and a Zilliqa address (without the checksum) at the core protocol-level.
+Any tokens mistakenly sent to the wrong network therefore would have led to an irreversible loss of the tokens.
 This is because the private key corresponding to an address on Zilliqa does not correspond to the same private key on Ethereum, due to the difference of the underlying hash function used (`sha256` in Zilliqa vs `keccak` in Ethereum).

-However, `EIP-55` is still not widely adopted by wallets and exchanges within the Ethereum ecosystem.
-Checks for checksum are not present in some implementation wallets or exchanges integration.
-Hence, the original intention of using a different mixed-cased checksum variation for Zilliqa address format to prevent the loss of funds becomes not viable.

-Hence, this ZIP proposes that Zilliqa adopt a variation of the `bech32` format on the wallets/SDKs level to prevent users from sending interim ERC20 ZIL tokens from their Ethereum wallets (i.e. MyCrypto/MyEtherWallet) to a native $ZIL address and vice versa.

-The native protocol continues utilize the 20-bytes `base16` checksum on the backend.
-This is a cosmetic change of the 20-bytes `base16` checksum address to `bech32` format on the wallets and SDKs level only.
-It is only be visible to end-users.

 ## Specification

 Please refer to [`bip-0173`](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki#bech32) for more details of the `bech32` technical specification.

-A Zilliqa `bech32` checksummed address consists of the following aspects:
+A Zilliqa `bech32` checksummed address consists of the following parts:

 |               | Human-readable prefix | Separator | `bech32` formatted address         | Checksum |
 | ------------- | --------------------- | --------- | ---------------------------------- | -------- |